webix-hub/docs/data/datatable/subrows.md

 <img src="datatable/subrows.png">

-To add a subrow into Datatable, use the *subrow* property.
+To add a subrow into Datatable, use the **subrow** property.
-It takes a template with the names of properties that should be set in the subrow with their values:
+As a parameter, it takes a template with the names of properties that should be set in the subrow with their values:

 ~~~js
 {